burnb/yii2-db-archiver/README.md

 ===================
 What is this?
 -------------
-DbArchiver archive old data from db to file by Yii2 ActiveRecord models.
+DbArchiver archive and restore old data from db to file by Yii2 ActiveRecord models.
-For big tables allow direct file export from mysql database(fast archiving but file save only on mysql server).
+For big tables allow direct file export from MySQL database(fast archiving, but file save only on MySQL server drive).

 ------------------
 Installation